 Bali International Film Festival (aka Balinale) is the largest and oldest annual international film event in Indonesia.
 Held on the paradise island of Bali, Balinale attracts a diverse audience of film-goers with its outstanding selection of independent local and international movies, many with filmmakers in attendance.

-Balinale is celebrating its 14th anniversary the end of May 2021.
+Balinale is celebrating its 14th anniversary in 2021

 Film submissions from all genres of fiction and documentary, feature length and short, from Indonesia and around the world are accepted for consideration.